HoussemDellai/terraform-course/130_module_dependencies/Readme.md

 }
 ```

-To simulate this scanario, make sure that only resource group, key vault and storage account (scenatrio 2) are uncommented.
+To test this scanario, make sure that only resource group, key vault and storage account (scenatrio 2) are uncommented.
 Then run the terraform apply command to create the resources.

 ```terraform